 Salt Fork Lodge and Conference Center is a spacious retreat offering impressive views of the lake and rolling hills.
 Lodge meeting areas can accommodate up to 450 people.
 There are 148 Guest Rooms and 53 Cabins, including Chalet Cabins, Lakeside, and Hillside.

 Salt Fork State Park Campground is a large campground with sites for all sizes of RVs.
 There are Full Hookup, 50-amp Electric, and Non-electric sites.
-An Equestrian Campground and Primitive Campground (walk-in, tent only) are also available.
+An Equestrian Campground and Primitive Campground (tent only) are also available.
 Reserve online or by calling (866) 644-6727.

 The park has a 12-station walk-through range on Park Road 1 near the entrance to the campground.
 Stations 1 through 11 are field tip only and station 12 accommodates broadhead tips.